 With the invention of self-driving cars, I doubt you’ll have to worry about your car spinning off into the oncoming lane, but underground attacks might be possible.
 Imagine someone being able to see exactly where you’re going, how long you’re staying there, where you’re heading, where you’re living, your entire contact list, and a host of other vital information.

-Smart TVs connect with the internet, permitting customers to access on-line apps, just like streaming services.
+Smart TVs connect with the internet, permitting customers to access online apps, just like streaming services.
 According to the FBI warning – it may make customers prone to surveillance and assault from bad actors as they’re internet-enabled.

 Hackers have proved that it’s feasible to take control of smart devices in people’s homes.

-Worst case would be that they are able to activate your bedroom TV’s camera and microphone and silently cyberstalk you.
+The worst case would be that they are able to activate your bedroom TV’s camera and microphone and silently cyberstalk you.